tikv/website/content/docs/6.1/develop/clients/go.md

 // ... handle Get result ...
 ```

-Snapshot can also be extracted from a existed transaction.
+Snapshot can also be extracted from a existing transaction.

 ```go
 snapshot := txn.GetSnapshot()